rjkviegas/ryans-receipts/README.md

 ## User Stories
 ```
 As the coffee shop owner
+So it's clear where the receipt is from
+I want the receipt to display the coffee shop's information

+As the coffee shop owner
 So I can charge customers for what they ordered
-I want to be able to log what they ordered
+I want the receipt to display what they ordered

 As the coffee shop owner
 So I can create bespoke receipts for customers